 So naturally, I stayed inside and baked.
 I’m now holding up in my kitchen with flour all over my arms, still sporting bathing suit bottoms and a big tee.
-And I’ve got these lovely little bran muffins in the oven.
+And I’ve got these lovely little Not Your Grandma’s Bran Muffins in the oven.
 I guess it’s still a perfect day.
 They are so moist and soft and surprisingly not dense and sweetened by raisins!
 I will for sure be making these again soon.

 Update: I brought these into work and my boss liked them so much he’s begging to pay me so I can make him more.
 Yeah.
 They’re THAT GOOD.

 - 1 cup, plus ½ cup dark raisins